Home > Program > Invited Speakers

 Member – Asia Pacific Hepato-Pancreato-Biliary Association (APHPBA-IHPBA)

-Committee – Surgical Infection Society Asia Pacific (SIS-AP) - Publication
+Committee – Surgical Infection Society Asia Pacific (SIS-AP)

-- Factor influencing Operative Mortality in Pancreatico duodenectomy in Indonesia.
+Factor influencing Operative Mortality in Pancreatico duodenectomy in Indonesia.
 Lalisang TJM, Jeo WS, Mazni Y. HPB 2018

 Correlation Between Serum Level of Alpha-Fetoprotein and Histological Differentiation Grade of Hepatocellular Carcinoma.
 Lalisang ANLL, Jeo WS, Moenadjat Y, Lalisang TJM.
 J Physics Conference Series.
 2018